GarrettGunnell/God-Machine/README.md

 * Run the godot project
 * Press the play button in the top right once the editor opens

+## System Requirements

+* Windows
+* 16:9 Resolution (ultra widescreen works)
+* GPU released in the past decade

+**DO NOT PLAY IF PHOTOSENSITIVE** it is very easy to produce strobing patterns

 ## Examples

 ![example 1](./Examples/Example1.png)